The absolute seawater entropy: Part I. Definition: Computations of seawater entropy

-(in~J~K${}^{\,-1}$~kg${}^{\,-1}$) and have physical impacts on time derivative, gradients and turbulent fluxes of the seawater entropy.
-This increment must be understood as a way to compute the absolute entropy from the standard TEOS10 value, according to:
+(in~J~K${}^{\,-1}$~kg${}^{\,-1}$) and have physical impacts on time derivative, gradients, and turbulent fluxes of the seawater entropy.
+This increment must be understood as a way to compute the absolute entropy from the standard TEOS10 value, according to

-The underlying assumption is to trust the standard TEOS10 formulation to provide the entropy variations around the standard conditions where $\eta_{std/TEOS10}$ arbitrarily cancels out, correcting this standard formulation to add the absolute-entropy increment $\Delta \eta_s$ with respect to $S_{S0}$ that also cancels out for these standard conditions.
+The underlying assumption is first to trust the standard TEOS10 formulation to provide the entropy variations to be valid around the standard conditions, where $\eta_{\rm std/TEOS10}$ arbitrarily cancels out.
+The next step is to amend this standard formulation by adding the absolute-entropy increment $\Delta \eta_{\rm s}$ with respect to $S_{\rm SO}$, which also cancels out for these standard conditions without loss of generality.

-The present values for $\eta_{s0}$ and $\eta_{w0}$ due to the arbitrary hypothesis $\eta(S_{S0},t_{S0},p_{S0})=0$ made in TEOS10 can be replaced by the third-law absolute values at $0$°C given in (\ref{Eq_eta_s_0C_Marquet_2023}) and (\ref{eq_eta_w0_NEA_TDB_1992}):
+The present values for $\eta_{\rm s0}$ and $\eta_{\rm w0}$ due to the arbitrary hypothesis $\eta(S_{\rm SO},t_{\rm SO},p_{\rm SO})=0$ made in TEOS10 can be replaced by the third-law absolute values at $0{}^{\circ}$C given in (\ref{Eq_eta_s_0C_Marquet_2023}) and (\ref{eq_eta_w0_NEA_TDB_1992}):

-expressed in J~K${}^{\,-1}$~kg${}^{\,-1}$, with an uncertainty in $\Delta \eta_s$ of only $1$~\%.
-In order to appreciate the physical impact of the uncertainty of $\eta_{s0}-\eta_{w0}$ shown in (\ref{Eq_etas_minus_etaw_value}), I will explicitly test the impact on the profiles of seawater entropy of the two extreme values due to $\pm 17$~J~K${}^{\,-1}$~kg${}^{\,-1}$: